Hiring Two Positions

-Energetic, enthusiastic, and committed individuals who have an interest in science, natural history, and environmental education.
+Qualifications: Energetic, enthusiastic, and committed individuals who enjoy working with children and teenagers and have an interest in science, natural history, and experiential education.
 Applicants must be 19 or older with some college or equivalent experience.
 Interns will be expected to take Basic First Aid and CPR upon arrival, if they do not have current certification.

-May 29 – August 3, 2018.
+Dates of Employment: May 28 – August 2, 2019.
 Hours are irregular, generally 5 days per week.
 Some early morning, evening, and weekend hours required.

 Click here to apply